fotonauts/activr/README.md

 With Activr you can create:

-- a Global Activity Feed: display all activities in your website in a single feed
+- a Global Activity Feed: /me a ma  all activities in your website in a single feed
 - a User Activity Feed: display all actions performed by a specific user
-- a User News Feeds: each user can get news from friends they follow, from albums they own or follow, etc...
+- a User News Feeds: each user can get news from friends they follow, from albums they own or follow, etc.
 - an Album Activity Feed: display what happens in a specific album
-- etc...
+- ...

 Activities are stored in a [MongoDB](http://www.mongodb.org/) database.

 Some magic is invoked when running inside a [Rails](http://www.rubyonrails.com) application but Activr can be used without Rails.

-If [Resque](https://github.com/resque/resque) is detected in a Rails application then it is automatically used to run some parts of Activr's code asynchronously.
+If [Resque](https://github.com/resque/resque) is detected in a Rails application then it is automatically used to run some parts of Activr code asynchronously.

 A demo app is available [on heroku](http://activr_demo.herokuapp.com), feel free to create an account and try it.
 Demo source code is [on github](https://github.com/fotonauts/activr_demo) too.